iron-meteor/iron-cli/README.md

 ## Usage

-Use the help command to get a list of the top level commands:
+Use the `help` command to get a list of the top level commands.

 ```
 $ iron help
 ```

-To see a list of generators.
+Use the `g` command to see a list of generators.

 ```
 $ iron g